Titanic-Project/Titanic-Project/README.md

 We used the articles on Kaggle to get enough information about our data.
 We wrote all the lines of code together.
 We just did the experiments on our own pc.
+We thought theses about what the sub-problems would be.
+We only divided the classification methods.
+One calculated score with the DecisionTreeClassifier and other with RandomForestClassifier

 # Language, version, and main file: